 Ficool

-"That was 5,000 Union Credits…" Daniel Carter muttered with a bitter sigh.
+"That was five thousand Union Credits…" Daniel Carter muttered with a bitter sigh.

-Having rushed all the way to the training zone, he had realized one thing: the person he was supposed to meet, Lia, had already left.
-She hadn't even bothered to reply to his message.
+Having rushed all the way to the training zone, he had realized one thing.
+The person he was supposed to meet, Lia, had already left.
+She had not even bothered to reply to his message.

-He didn't know whether to laugh or cry.
+He did not know whether to laugh or cry.
 Misfortune seemed to chase him relentlessly.
-Worse, his wife had gotten angry earlier, and as her husband, all he could do was try his best to coax her back into a good mood.
+Worse still, his wife had gotten angry earlier, and as her husband, all he could do was try his best to coax her back into a good mood.

 Daniel Carter's brows furrowed.
 He turned around, and his expression shifted to surprise the moment he recognized them.